Marcus Insights

 To develop and deploy new services effectively, embrace an Agile approach.
 This means iterating rapidly, being open to changing course based on feedback, and continuously improving your offerings.

 In the context of connected and electrification services, Agile methodologies will allow you to test new concepts in the market quickly, learn from real-world usage, and refine your services in response to customer needs.
-Cross-functional teams that include members from R&D, IT, marketing, and Customer Service can help in the rapid development and deployment of new services.
+Cross-functional teams that include members from R&D, IT, marketing, and customer service can help in the rapid development and deployment of new services.

-Learn more about Customer Service Agile
+Learn more about Customer Service Agile Feedback

 Innovation Management